 The good thing is, these birds can use regular chicken bedding like dry hay, straws, pine and cedar shavings, grass clippings, shredded leaves, paper shreds, or sand.
 The bedding should provide a secure foundation for your flock’s legs and feet and should be easy to clean.

-Ensure that the chicken coop gets about eight hours of natural light, especially during winter.
+Ensure that the chicken coop gets about 8 hours of natural light, especially during winter.
 It would also be best to provide up to 14 hours of light to Brahma hens to allow them to lay eggs.

 Although Brahmas are large, they are often victims of bullying from other chickens.
 They are soft, gentle, and don’t fight back when attacked.